-SungWoo Kahng is an associate professor in the Department of Applied Psychology at Rutgers University and Director of Academic Programs in Autism and ABA, and an associate professor at Rutgers University.
-Prior to his current position, he was an associate professor at the University of Missouri (MU) where he was also the chair of the Department of Health Psychology, the Founding Director of the MU Graduate Programs in Applied Behavior Analysis, and Director of the Applied Behavioral Intervention Service of the MU Thompson Center for Autism and Neurodevelopmental Disorders.
-Prior to moving to MU, he was a faculty member in the Department of Behavioral Psychology and a senior behavior analyst on the Neurobehavioral Unit at the Kennedy Krieger Institute as well as an associate professor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
+Dr. SungWoo Kahng is Chair of the Department of Applied Psychology, Director of Academic Programs in Autism and ABA, and an associate professor at Rutgers University.
+Prior to his current position, he was an associate professor at the University of Missouri (MU) where he was also the chair of the Department of Health Psychology, the Founding Director the MU Graduate Programs in Applied Behavior Analysis, and Director of the Applied Behavioral Intervention Service of the MU Thompson Center for Autism and Neurodevelopmental Disorders.
+He was also a faculty member in the Department of Behavioral Psychology and a senior behavior analyst on the Neurobehavioral Unit at the Kennedy Krieger Institute as well as an associate professor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
 Dr. Kahng graduated from Kalamazoo College with a Bachelor of Arts in psychology and received his Ph.D. in behavior analysis from the University of Florida.
 He was an Associate Editor for the Journal of Applied Behavior Analysis where he also served on the Board of Editors.
-Additionally, he is on the Board of Editors for Behavioral Interventions and has served as an ad hoc reviewer for numerous other journals.
-He is a Board Certified Behavior Analyst and a Licensed Behavior Analyst in the State of Missouri.
-Dr. Kahng is on the Board of Directors of the Behavior Analyst Certification Board, a member of the Scientific Council of the Organization for Autism Research, President-elect of the New Jersey Association for Behavior Analysis, and a member of several advisory boards.
+Additionally, he is on the Board of Editors for Behavioral Intervention and Review Journal of Autism and Developmental Disorders.
+He is a Board Certified Behavior Analyst.
+Dr. Kahng is the President of the Board of Directors of the Behavior Analyst Certification Board, a member of the Scientific Council of the Organization for Autism Research, President-elect of the New Jersey Association for Behavior Analysis, and a member of several advisory boards.
 Dr. Kahng is the recipient of the 2003 B.F.
 Skinner New Researcher Award given by Division 25 of the American Psychological Association.
 Dr. Kahng has co-authored over 90 peer reviewed articles and chapters.
 The focus of his research and clinical work has been on assessing and treating severe problem behaviors exhibited by individuals with developmental disabilities.
 He is also interested in a broader research agenda, which includes topics related to employment and college supports for adults with autism spectrum disorder as well as obesity and aging.
 Finally, he has mentored numerous undergraduate, master’s level, and predoctoral students as well as post-doctoral fellows.